MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-view-your-team-page.md

 ## View your team

-As a sales manager, when you open Your team page in settings, you can view the list of employees who are part of your hierarchy as configured by the administrator.
+As a sales manager, when you open the Your team page in settings, you can view the list of employees who are part of your hierarchy as configured by the administrator.

->[!NOTE]
+> [!NOTE]
->To view this page, sales managers must have a manager hierarchy defined under them, with sellers or individuals added to the hierarchy.
+> To view this page, sales managers must have a manager hierarchy defined under them, with sellers or individuals added to the hierarchy.
 Currently, only administrators can change levels of hierarchy.
-For sales managers to change it, they should contact administrator to change the hierarchy on their behalf.
+For sales managers to change it, they should contact an administrator to change the hierarchy on their behalf.

 1. Open the **Conversation Intelligence** application.